tubepress/tubepress/readme.txt

 * Now works with PHP4
 * CSS revisions
 * Uses snoopy class instead of cURL libraries
 * Added configurable timeout parameter for contacting YouTube

 = 0.5 =
 * Fixed small bug in time display

 = 0.4 =
-* Takes full advantage of the YouTube API
-         1. List videos from "your favorites"
-         2. List your videos (that you've uploaded)
-         3. List videos that match some tag
-         4. List videos of another user
+* Takes full advantage of the YouTube API: List videos from "your favorites", List your videos (that you've uploaded), List videos that match some tag, List videos of another user
 * XHTML compliant

 = 0.3 =